rookzone/splatter-boy/README.md

 ## TODO SUMMARY

+- [ ] Draw a plot point at the x, values of balls and pins to determine if x,y is on the top left.
 - [ ] Extract pin positions from background data and instantiate the pins
 - [ ] Create function to handle balls and pins loop with parameter for frame-skip
   - [ ] BETTER: split into input, physics, and drawing so can be optimised seperately